No. 11 Oregon tops Stanford for record 16th straight win

 EUGENE, Ore.
-(AP) -- Chris Boucher announced his return to No. 11 Oregon's starting lineup with one dramatic slash-and-slam move.
+(AP) -- Chris Boucher punctuated his return to No. 11 Oregon's starting lineup with one dramatic slash-and-slam move.

 In the process, he helped answer what the latest version of the Ducks would look like without injured preseason All-America forward Dillon Brooks again.